 Will I faint during the process?

 This is a normal body process, as the repeated poking of the needle into the skin can lower a person’s blood pressure.
 Try to go into the appointment as calmly as possible.
 Being overly excited or anxious can increase your body’s chance of a poor reaction.
-In case you feel sick, let your tattoo artist know so that they can give you a break and help you in feeling better.
-Get some sugary candies to help just in case you need it.
+In case you feel sick, let your tattoo artist know so that they can give you a break and help you feel better.
+Get some sugary candies to help, just in case you need it.
 If you continue to feel sick even after some time, you can continue the procedure some other day whenever your tattoo artist is free.

 Can I finish my full sleeve tattoo in one sitting?

 It is generally not suggested to do so, as your body might get exhausted after some time.
 It would be best to give the tattoo artist some leeway to take a breather during the tattoo.
 You can schedule various appointments for the completion of your tattoo whenever you are free.

 Should I shave the area I want to get tattooed before the appointment?

 It is not necessary to do so, as shaving might irritate the area and make it sensitive.
 In case it is needed, the tattoo artist will do it for you.

 Can you fix my old tattoo?

 Definitely!
 Our expertise is in cover-up tattoos, but keep in mind that such tattoos will be more prominent and feature darker colors to camouflage the older tattoo.
 We also do laser tattoo removal, so if you want to go for that before getting a tattoo, check our website out!